gurjeetsinghvirdee/Leet-Blog/posts/Longest Common Prefix.md

 ---
 title: 'Longest Common Prefix'
 metaTitle: 'Longest Common Prefix in Javascript'
-metaDesc: 'Leetcode solution Longest Common Prefix in javascript'
+metaDesc: 'LeetCode solution Longest Common Prefix in javascript'
-socialImage: images/leetcode-grinding-guide.jpg
+socialImage: Images/leetcode-grinding-guide.jpg
 date: '2021-12-11'
 tags:
-  - Leetcode
+  - LeetCode
   - Markdown
-  - javascript
+  - Javascript
 ---

 ### Write a function to find the longest common prefix string amongst an array of strings.

-If there is no common prefix, return an empty string `""`.
+If there is no common prefix, return an empty string __""__.

 __Example 1:__